ti-oluwa/sim3D/README.md

 ### Well Events & Scheduling

-Schedule changes to wells during simulation using `WellEvent` objects.
+Schedule changes to wells during simulation using `WellEvent`, `WellSchedule`, and `WellSchedules` objects.
 You can change well status, control strategies, well fluid and other parameters at specified simulation times using hooks and actions.

 There are several built-in hooks and actions for common well events: